CodePushGo/website/src/content/blog/en/firebase-crashlytics-for-capacitor-apps.md

 ### What’s Next?

 1. Turn on detailed crash analytics in the Firebase Console.
-2. Add Capgo to your CI/CD pipeline for streamlined updates.
+2. Add CodePushGo to your CI/CD pipeline for streamlined updates.
-3. Use [Capgo channels](https://capgo.app/docs/webapp/channels/) to test and release fixes step by step.
+3. Use [CodePushGo channels](https://capgo.app/docs/webapp/channels/) to test and release fixes step by step.

-With Crashlytics and Capgo in place, you’re set to keep your app running smoothly and improving over time.
+With Crashlytics and CodePushGo in place, you’re set to keep your app running smoothly and improving over time.